Homepage > Journal > What are the components of a web application? What does a business owner need to know?

 Web application: definition

-web applications offered by google
+Web applications offered by Google

 Google web application library.